MDM Dictionary

 The wizard contains the pages:

-• Selection Schema.
+• Selection Schemas.
 Selection schemas are set for automatic selection of dictionary elements by specified rules.
 Going to the page is available after saving dictionary settings.

 • Groups of Elements.
 Groups of elements are determined to limit the number of available dictionary elements.
 Going to the page is available after saving dictionary settings.